sergiogonzalez/eset-antivirus-hook/README.md

-eset-antivirus-hook
+ESET Antivirus Hook
 ===================

-Eset Antivirus Hook for Liferay 6.1
+Integrate ESET Antivirus with Liferay 6.1 to include virus detection when adding documents to Liferay.